InyangUkpong/carousel-slideshow.github.io/README.md

 ## Criteria
 * The images are properly styled.
-* Directional icons and pagination are present
+* Directional icons and paginations are present
 - on the images including clickable below.
 * On clicking the icons, it shows the next/previous image.
 - When the next icon on the last image is clicked, it shows